 I had endometriosis also and had a hysterectomy.
 I was able to keep my ovaries so I haven't had to take any hormones.
 I haven't gained any weight at all.
 The best advice someone gave me, was to listen to your body after the surgery.
 If you are tired then rest but don't just lay still to be lazy!
 You will get stiff and be more sore.
 I had a low bikini cut and it was sore for awhile.
 About a week after the surgery I thought I would mop my kitchen floor on my hands and knees.
 Big mistake.
 Had to end up taking a pain pill.
 It is the best thing I have ever done for myself in having the surgery.

 I too suffered from Adenomyosis for years and was told I had to have a hysterectomy.
 I was fortunate to have a vaginal removal - which meant no pain or discomfort - minimal down time (3 days max) - and wonderful results.
 My only issue was with constipation due to anesthesia.
 I got to keep my ovaries and have had no weight gain - in fact due to me not being anemic every month I have become more active and have lost weight.
-My hair has started to regrow on my head and the color of my skin is healthy.
-I would do all your homework, but if you are tired of just surviving every month then I would listen to your doctor and save yourself the hassle.
-It gave me a new lease on life.

 I think personnel experiences are what the wackycamper wanted to hear about with hysterectomies not someone who never had one and drawled conclusions from a study.
 Everyone is different when you go through a hysterectomy due to your age and what other health issues you had prior or medicines you were on which also will alter your body in how it does.
 I looked at the study the other poster showed and for me none of those things applied to having the hysterectomy.
 Maybe from other medicines I was on or health issues I also had which had nothing to do with the hysterectomy (like underactive thyroid) and being a bit tired but that was from my thyroid.